Thomas L. Brown II: Career

 Brown volunteered for Basic Underwater Demolition/SEAL training and graduated with BUD/S class 125 in 1983.
 He completed Army Airborne School at Fort Benning prior to his assignment to SEAL Team FIVE in 1984.
 Following SEAL Tactical Training (STT) and completion of a six month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia also known as "SEAL Trident".
 In 1987 he studied Spanish at the Defense Language Institute and then reported to SEAL Team ONE to serve as platoon commander and operations officer.
 Brown’s staff assignments include executive officer, SEAL Team EIGHT where he deployed as Naval Special Warfare Task Unit (NSWTU) commander NSWTU-Wasp under commander Amphibious Task Group 185.2; and then as commander NSWTU-America under CTF60.
 Brown commanded Naval Special Warfare Unit FOUR, Puerto Rico, under U.S. Southern Command from 1999-2001.

 Brown’s other assignments include the Office of the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict, United States Special Operations Command, and Navy section chief, U.S. Military Advisory Group El Salvador.
 In 2002 Brown reported to the Directorate of Operations of the Joint Staff, Deputy Directorate Special Operations, and served as the Global War on Terrorism branch chief until September 2005.
 He was then assigned as assistant chief of staff for Ops and Plans at Naval Special Warfare Command until June 2007, when he took command of Naval Special Warfare Group ONE from 2007 to 2009.
 Prior to commanding SOCSOUTH, Brown served as the deputy commander of Special Operations Command Europe.
-Currently Brown was employed by Knowledge Point and working in Abu Dhabi, UAE as well as serving as CEO of Boston based investment firm, GVP Global Corporation.
+Currently Brown is employed by Knowledge Point and working in Abu Dhabi, UAE as well as CEO of Boston based investment firm, GVP Global Corporation.